Mahmoud-Italy/laraotel-opentelemetry-laravel/README.md

 This package provides a simple way to add [OpenTelemetry](https://opentelemetry.io/) Otel to your Laravel application to Measure performance across jobs and services.

 ## Introduction
-Open Telemetry, or OTel for short, is a collection of tools, APIs and SDKs to collect information on how an entire system is behaving.
-A "system" can be a single application, a group of applications that are working together (e.g microservices) and even queued jobs across workers.
+[OpenTelemetry](https://opentelemetry.io/), or OTel for short, is an Observability tools designed to create and manage telemetry data such as [traces](https://opentelemetry.io/docs/concepts/signals/traces/), [mterics](https://opentelemetry.io/docs/concepts/signals/metrics/) and [logs](https://opentelemetry.io/docs/concepts/signals/logs/), to collect information on how your entire system is behaving.

 You can easily measure performance of a Laravel powered system.
-It can transmit the results to a tracing tool like Jaeger or Aspecto, Zikpin or Json file, text etc
+It can transmit the results to a tracing tool like Jaeger or Zikpin or Json file, text.. etc

 ## Bundle Zikpin and Jaeger into your Application
 To visualize traces exported from our application, we need to integrate open source tracing